Jefferson lays down mark

 Lucy Kirwan dug deep, finding the line strongly to secure fourth place.

 Brent Cowie and Gary Weston stormed home to round out the top six.

 Scratch marker Brad Hudson recorded the fastest time honours, riding the course in 68.49.

 Co-markers Oliver Davidson and Tony Ward secured second and third time respectively.

 The juniors and division 2 contested a 16km handicap event.

-Next week the Club travels to Mt Somers to contest 45km mass start event.
+Next week the Club travels to Hinds to contest a 50km handicap event.